kahramani/ldap-authenticator/README.md

 * Open project in your editor/ide and follow the `TODO`s to configure ldap server specifications
 * Then run the project and open [http://localhost:8080/ldap-authenticator/checkAuth](http://localhost:8080/ldap-authenticator/checkAuth "localhost") in your browser

+Note: If you will use ldap server via ssl, you must import certificates of the ldap server to java's keystore.
+Otherwise, handshake error will happen.

 ## License
 GNU GPLv3